Welcome to our Society

 Our aim is to inform, entertain and interest our members in plant and garden related subjects in a sociable, informal and friendly group setting.

+The Society is a great place for sharing knowledge, experience and friendship.
 If you enjoy growing fruit, vegetables or flowers, flower arranging, cookery, arts and crafts or indeed anything garden related, why not join us?

-Find out more about us
+Find out more About us

 The Gardener's Year